Business Analyst Quick Start¶

 communicate results in a dashboard.

-This hands-on tutorial is geared towards a Business Analyst entirely new to Dataiku DSS.
+This hands-on tutorial is geared towards a Business Analyst entirely new to Dataiku.
 It focuses on using the point-and-click interface.
-If you are more interested in what Dataiku DSS offers for coders, you might prefer to check out the quick start tutorials for a Data Scientist or a Data Engineer.
+If you are more interested in what Dataiku offers for coders, you might prefer to check out the quick start tutorials for a Data Scientist or a Data Engineer.

 When you’re finished, you will have built the workflow below and understand all of its components!